fieldtrip/website/workshop/practicalmeeg2025.md

 tags: [practicalmeeg2025]
 ---

-[PracticalMEEG](https://cuttingeeg.org/practicalmeeg2025/) offers an intensive three and a half day training program featuring both plenary presentations of the theoretical concepts and immersive hands-on tutorials for four open-source packages: FieldTrip, EEGLAB, MNE-Python, and Brainstorm.
-Attendees will develop practical skills to create a complete MEEG analysis pipeline from preprocessing and source level analysis to group-level statistics – based on exemplar or personal dataset using one or more of the four leading software
+[PracticalMEEG](https://cuttingeeg.org/practicalmeeg2025/) offers an intensive three and a half day training program, featuring both plenary presentations of the theoretical concepts and immersive hands-on tutorials for four open-source packages: FieldTrip, EEGLAB, MNE-Python, and Brainstorm.
+Attendees will develop practical skills to create a complete MEEG analysis pipeline from preprocessing and source-level analysis to group-level statistics – based on exemplar or personal dataset using one or more of the four leading software packages.

 ## Where

 The entire meeting will take place at the building named [Le Cube](https://www.univ-amu.fr/fr/public/le-cube-presentation) on the Aix-Marseille University – Schuman Campus.
-The address is 29 Av.
-Robert Schuman, 13100 Aix-en-Provence.
+The address is [29 Av.
+Robert Schuman, 13100 Aix-en-Provence](https://maps.app.goo.gl/6vwBp5PGvkidT8gE6).

 ## When